 The Roland DP603’s integrated music rest is easily hidden away when not in use and the keyboard’s lid closes with a soft-fall motion to keep from smashing keyboardists’ hands.
 This feature will especially appeal to those with small children because it lessens the chance of curious kids having their hands smashed by the piano’s lid.

-Below, please take a moment to view some of the best selling digital pianos on Amazon, and see how well they stack up to the Roland DP603.
+Below, please take a moment to view some of the best selling digital pianos online, and see how well they stack up to the Roland DP603.

 The Sounds of the DP603

 This digital piano is certainly visually appealing, but it is sonically astounding, too.
 The Roland DP603’s piano voices were created with the brand’s new SuperNATURAL Piano Modeling technology, which makes for richer, more detailed, and, therefore, more realistic acoustic piano sounds.

 This digital piano also uses the same sound engine as Roland’s flagship LX/HP models; thus, owners of the DP603 can rest assured that they have their hands on a truly incredible instrument.

 This instrument contains 307 voices.
 With this amount of onboard sounds, players can experiment with what their music sounds like on different instruments and can use the numerous voices to spark their inspiration and creativity.